-Often, we as leaders lose site of what we really want, and although we are making great progress, we are not achieving the very dreams and goals that got us started in the first place.
-What can you do to stay on course toward real success?
+Often, we as leaders lose sight of what we really want, and although we are making great progress, we are not achieving the very dreams and goals that got us started in the first place.

 - Define Success – write it down, share it with others you trust, and get their feedback.
-Let them challenge you to see if this is really what you want out of life, and see if your definition holds up in the light of scrutiny like Zig Ziglar presented.
+Let them challenge you to see if this is really what you want out of life, and see if your definition holds up in the light of scrutiny.
 Make sure you are setting down a path you are willing to live with over a long haul.